centrahq/api-documentation/user/pages/03.fe-development/01.fe-elements/docs.md

 Sure you got everything you wanted?
 ```

 At any point when you modify the selection (by adding items, changing payment method or filling address details), Centra will return the fully updated selection in the response.
 This way, unless you receive an error message, you can always make sure your changes were applied.
-You can also fetch the current selection at any time by calling `GET /selection`.
+You can also fetch the current selection at any time by calling [GET /selection](https://docs.centra.com/swagger-ui/?api=CheckoutAPI#/2.%20selection%20handling%2C%20cart/get_selection).

 You can add products to the selection using one of the following API endpoints:
 * [POST /items/{item}](https://docs.centra.com/swagger-ui/?api=CheckoutAPI#/2.%20selection%20handling%2C%20cart/post_items__item_), where `{item}` is the same as in `items.item` returned by the `/products` endpoint,